Your complete guide to Zendesk customer satisfaction metrics

 To analyze your metrics, look for trends in individual agent performance, patterns related to specific ticket types (e.g., billing), and correlations between response times and satisfaction scores to pinpoint root causes.

-Yes, to utilize Zendesk's built-in CSAT feature, your team needs to be on a higher-tier plan, such as Zendesk Suite Professional or Suite Enterprise, as it's not available on the basic plans.
+Yes, to utilize Zendesk's built-in CSAT feature, your team can choose one of Zendesk's comprehensive plans, such as Zendesk Suite Professional or Suite Enterprise, which offer these robust tools to help teams scale their feedback systems.

 Share this post